ForeBoard Home

 Nathan Shoup·7 min read

-Wolf is one of the most-played golf side games among foursomes — and one of the most argued-about.
+Wolf is one of the most-played golf side games among groups of three or four — and one of the most argued-about.
 The rotation rules are simple.
 The partner-picking is strategic.
 The math can get weird fast.

 There's no single official Wolf format/rules — different groups, different regions, and different decades have all tinkered with the rules.
 What follows is the most common starting point.
 Once you know it, the variations make sense.